heliohm/active/README.md

 There are three ways of creating events for Active objects:
 - Allocated on the heap and initialized using the event's `_init` function
 - Allocated in ROM (using const) or on the heap using the event's `_DEFINE` macro.
-- Dynamically allocated and initialized using the event's `_new` function
+- Dynamically allocated and initialized using the event's `_new` function.

 The application must itself ensure static storage types or const type for events if needed.